Tuesday, 30 December 2014

 Straight Line Method of Depreciation

-If the addition is made in the second half of the year, then, only half amount of the depreciation will be charged for that asset in that year.
+If the addition is made in the second half of the year, only half the amount of the depreciation will be charged for that asset in that year.

 Illustration for Depreciation Calculated at SLM method